tommasocerruti/rowlang/README.md

   - `P`: Pull - Move the memory pointer to the right.
   - `R`: Recover - Move the memory pointer to the left.
   - `S`: Stroke - Increment the byte at the current memory cell.
-  - `B`: Back - Decrement the byte at the current memory cell.
+  - `B`: Bow - Decrement the byte at the current memory cell.
   - `.`: Catch - Output the byte at the current memory cell as a character.
   - `,`: Release - Input a character and store its ASCII value in the current memory cell.
 - **Loops:** RowLang supports loop constructs enclosed within `[...]`, facilitating repetitive execution of commands until the value of the current memory cell becomes zero.